Oni22/fluttermollie/README.md

 Currently this plugin supports only navigation with routes.
 Your MaterialApp() or CupertinoApp() widget should use the routes attribute to define routes.
 Otherwise this plugin will not process with the payment.
 You can ignore this step but then you have to process manually to the next step in your checkout process.

 2. Go to your Info.plist file.
 Right click any blank area and select Add Row to create a new key.
+(This part is from molli: https://docs.mollie.com/mobile-apps/getting-started-payments)

 ![alt text](https://assets.docs.mollie.com/_images/ios-scheme_plist-1@2x.png)